sinclairzx81/typebox/readme.md

 ## TypeBox Codegen

-TypeBox provides a code generation library that can be used to automate type translation between TypeScript and TypeBox.
+TypeBox provides a code generation library that can be integrated into toolchains to automate type translation between TypeScript and TypeBox.
 This library also includes functionality to transform TypeScript types to other ecosystem libraries.

 [TypeBox Codegen Link Here](https://github.com/sinclairzx81/typebox-codegen)